Tedim Township: 2024 Battle of Taingen

-On 12 January 2024, the junta base at Taingen was attacked by the CNA, Civic Defense Militia, and the CDF.
-The base was being defended by 12 soldiers and 18 police officers.
+On 12 January 2024, the junta base at Taingen was attacked by the CNA, Civic Defense Militia Siyin, and the CDFs.
+The base was being defended by 30 soldiers and 25 police officers.
 Fighting lasted for five days until 16 January, and involved junta forces shelling and using airstrikes against the attacking EAOs from their position in Kalay.
-The EAOs however killed majority of the junta forces using drone bombs.
-According to Salai Lian Bawi, spokesman of the Chin National Front, the joint Chin force had repeatedly phoned the junta forces to surrender, however they refused and all died.
+The EAOs, however, killed the majority of the junta forces using drone bombs.
+According to Salai Lian Bawi, spokesman of the [ Civic Defense Militia Siyin], the joint Chin force had repeatedly phoned the junta forces to surrender, but they refused and all died.
 Casualties on the Chin's side were a total of eight - one for the CNA, and seven for the CDF.
 The joint force also suffered the loss of four drones, each worth around 90 million kyat.

-Taingen is location on Union Road, which acts as a gateway to towns in northern Chin state and is important to India-Myanmar trade.
-Following their victory, the Chin forces plan to open the road that run to Kalay that the junta closed for two months.
+Taingen is located on Union Road, which acts as a gateway to towns in northern Chin state and is important to India-Myanmar trade.
+Following their victory, the Chin forces plan to open the road that runs to Kalay, which the junta closed for two months.